cloudsecuritynz/f5ohs/README.md

 ## What is F5OHS?
-F5 Operational Health Snapshot is a (PIP installable) python package, __*requiring only the python standard library*__, which uses the
+F5 Operational Health Snapshot is a lightweight python script, __*requiring only the python standard library*__, which uses the
 F5 iControl REST API to gather point-in-time F5 device operational status for 20+ configuration objects and key device metrics (full list below.)
 The output is two formatted text strings, either written to a file or returning the formatted strings for the calling python script to use, e.g. to be sent in the body of an email set to run daily with cron/task scheduler.